-Objective 2: The Office of the Secretary through the business and community outreach activity will improve environmental compliance and protection among small businesses, municipalities/communities and non-governmental organizations by providing statewide educational outreach and technical assistance services July 1, 2020 through June 30, 2025.
+Objective 1: The Office of the Secretary through the business and community outreach activity will improve environmental compliance and protection among small businesses, municipalities/communities and non-governmental organizations by providing statewide educational outreach and technical assistance services in each fiscal year.

-Indicator Name: Percent of EnviroSchool class participants who demonstrate comprehension of the core subject matter.
+Indicator Name: Percent of Enviroschool class participants who demonstrate comprehension of the core subject matter.

 - 1. Type and Level: Outcome, Key. - 2.
 Rationale, Relevance, Reliability: This indicator demonstrates the successful educational awareness results achieved by conducting these classes.
 This indicator directly relates to the overall mission and goal of the objective through education and training of participants.
 The indicator is reliable and thorough demonstration of comprehension of the subject matter, participants are empowered to improve environmental compliance and protection. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator name clearly identifies what is being measured. - 5.
 Data Source, Collection and Reporting: Data is collected from class evaluation surveys. - 6.
 Calculation Methodology: The number of participants indicating their comprehension of the knowledge presented is divided by the total number of class participants. - 7.
 Scope: The indicator is disaggregated. - 8.
 Caveats: None. - 9.
 Accuracy, Maintenance, Support: This indicator has not been audited by the Legislative Auditor's Office.
 Participants are required to complete evaluation forms.
-Summary reports are created from these evaluations and are maintained in the agency's Electronic Data Management System (EDMS). - 10.
+Data is maintained in an internal MS Excel Spreadsheet. - 10.
 Responsible Person: Tomeka Prioleau